Maybe your organization settled on the perfect database model and you thought that it will be static for years, if not decades.

 Integrity model – ACID and BASE

 MongoDB: This follows the BASE (Basic Availability, Soft-state and Eventual consistency) model.
-This doesn’t support transactions or offers the guarantee of data consistency though it facilitates availability.

 It supports atomic updates on a single document level.
 Though it is possible to execute transaction like semantic over MongoDB but it will demand quite complex implementations.